sudosoph/docs/content/debugging/how-tos/basic-logging.md

 ---

-In this document and video we get a basic demo of the HTTP Logs in Section's dashboard called Aperture.
+In this document and video we get a basic demo of how to search the HTTP Logs in Section's dashboard called Aperture.

 Use the Kibana 4 HTTP Logs to debug the proxy stack for possible issues with origin or the application in Section.

 {{< youtube -NMpG78Dj1w >}}

-Intro 0:00
+* Intro 0:00
-First time setup 1:33
+* First time setup 1:33
-Basics 2:17
+* Basics 2:17
-Filters 3:26
+* Filters 3:26
-Manual search 5:28
+* Manual search 5:28
-Tip 1 - faster work flow 6:52
+* Tip 1 - faster work flow 6:52
-Tip 2 - CSV exporter 7:24
+* Tip 2 - CSV exporter 7:24

 ### HTTP Logs